Skip to main content

 Conditions treated by Kyleena and Mirena

 Kyleena and Mirena are both indicated to prevent pregnancy.
 For this use, Kyleena can be used for up to five years, or Mirena can be used for up to eight years.
 Mirena is also indicated for the treatment of heavy menstrual bleeding for up to five years.
-Kyleena does not have this indication, but some doctors may prescribe it off-label to help with heavy periods.
+Kyleena does not have this indication, but some doctors may prescribe it off-label (for non-FDA-approved use) to help with heavy periods.
 It is important to note that IUDs do not protect against HIV/AIDS or other sexually transmitted infections.

 Condition Kyleena Mirena